It’s that time of year.

 Apples: I make Applesauce using sweet apples and spices (and no sugar) and water bath can in glass jars.
 I also use cider and apples to make Apple Butter – which I water bath can in half pint jars.

-Black Raspberries and Strawberries: What berries we don’t eat fresh, I use to make pies.
-But you could make jelly.
+Black Raspberries and Strawberries: What berries we don’t eat fresh, I freeze or use to make pies.
+Or you could make jelly or dry them.

 Radishes, Green Onions, Lettuce, Celery, Eggplant, Brussel Sprouts, Broccoli and Watermelon: I’ve always enjoyed these fresh from the garden while they last.
-I don’t usually have enough to save for the winter months.
+I don’t usually have enough to save for the winter months, but the Eggplant, Brussel Sprouts and Broccoli could be frozen or dried.

 •Please Note: Although I don’t specify it above, almost every food listed can be dehydrated or dried on racks for storage and future use.
 You would simply re-hydrate while cooking, or in some instances, simply eat in the dried state.